 - Display your pickup option as prominently as the option to buy online.

 - Pickup availability (1.
 Pickup method: reserve online or buy online 2.
-Pickup SLA: same day or next day pickup) should be visible prior to adding item to cart.
+Pickup SLA: same day or next day pickup) should be visible prior to adding the item to cart.

 - Display store name and store location information on the landing page.